-First of all, don’t panic: most states have a grace period and will let you off a fine if your permit has only recently expired.
+First of all, don’t panic: most states have a grace period and will let you off with a fine if your permit has only recently expired.
 You will be required to take immediate steps to renew your disabled parking permit, though.
 Different types of permits exist, including long-term (usually valid for five years); permanent (confusingly NOT 100% permanent, but generally valid for 3–5 years); temporary (3–12 months); disabled veterans; and organizational permits, which, as the name implies, is for organizations involved in the transportation of disabled people.

 If your permit is a temporary one, it’s possible that you may not be able to renew it.
 Temporary permits are short-term only permits for people perhaps recovering from surgery or a debilitating injury of some sort.
 In some states, pregnancy qualifies for a temporary permit as well.
 Consult with the medical professional who helped with your initial application and they will be able to confirm your eligibility for renewal.
 Any other type of disabled parking permit should be available for renewal – preferably before it expires, but certainly as soon as you’ve noticed that it has expired.

-How to renew a disabled parking permit is quite easy.
+Handicap parking permit renewal is quite easy.
 Simply get a renewal application form from your local DMV.
 Some states allow you to use your original application; others will require you to fill out a renewal form.
 Renewing your parking permit does not require a visit to a medical professional, but all other information previously supplied is needed again, such as your license details and the make, year, and license plates of your car.
 There might be a renewal fee; again, this varies from state to state.